sugarlabs/musicblocks/guide/README.md

 The *Save drum machine* button will export *Start* stacks that will play the rhythms as drum machines.

-One other feature of the *Rhythm Ruler* wigdet is the ability to tap out a rhythm.
-By clicking on the *Tap* button and then clicking on a cell inside one of the rhythm rulers, you will be prompted to begin tapping the mouse button to divide the cell into sub-cells.
-The prompt is four tones.
-Once the fourth tone has sounded, a progress bar runs from left to right across the screen.
-Each click of the mouse will define another beat in the rhythm.
+Another feature of the *Rhythm Ruler* wigdet is the ability to tap out a rhythm.
+By clicking on the *Tap* button and then clicking on a cell inside one of the rhythm rulers, you will be prompted (by four tones) to begin tapping the mouse button to divide the cell into sub-cells.
+Once the fourth tone has sounded, a progress bar will run from left to right across the screen.
+Each click of the mouse will define another beat within the cell.
 If you don't like your rhythm, use the *Undo* button and try again.

 ### <a name="modes"></a>4.4 Musical Modes